yasserebrahimi/MarketDataSystem/README.md

 # MarketDataSystem – Real-Time Market Data Processing Platform

-> **Goal**: Demonstrate senior-level skills in **system design, high-throughput processing, concurrency, observability, and clean architecture** using .NET.
+> **Goal**: Demonstrate senior-level skills in **system design, high-throughput processing, concurrency, observability, security, and clean architecture** using .NET.

 This repository implements a **real-time market data processing engine** that:

 - Consumes **high-frequency price updates** (ticks) for multiple symbols,
 - Maintains **per-symbol moving averages**,
 - Detects **price anomalies (>2% within any 1-second interval)**,
+- **Persists aggregated statistics and anomalies to PostgreSQL via EF Core** when persistence is enabled (or uses in-memory repositories for pure demo mode),
+- Can optionally use **Redis** for distributed caching,
+- **Secures read/write APIs with JWT-based authentication and role-based authorization**,
 - Exposes state and metrics via a **clear HTTP API**,
 - Includes a built-in **simulation feed** for demos and load testing,
-- Is supported by an extensive `docs/` folder for architecture, design, testing, and security.
+- Is supported by an extensive `docs/` folder for architecture, design, testing, security, and configuration.

 ---